 The show will go on.

-There will be winners and losers at Cambridge tomorrow night as harness racing returns to the track just a day after one of the worst scandals in New Zealand's racing history erupted.
+There will be winners and losers at Cambridge tonight as harness racing returns to the track just a day after one of the worst scandals in New Zealand's racing history erupted.

 Eight harness racing identities and two people linked to the racing industry have been charged with either connection to race fixing or drug supply, leaving many in racing shaken and stunned.